South East Hampshire Bus Rapid Transit

-The South East Hampshire Bus Rapid Transit (also known as the Eclipse Busway) is a 3.4 km unguided busway between Gosport and Fareham in the county of Hampshire, the road itself is called Henry Cort Way and is named after an ironware producer.
+The South East Hampshire Bus Rapid Transit (also known as the Eclipse Busway) is a 3.4 km unguided busway between Gosport and Fareham in the county of Hampshire, the road itself is called Henry Cort Way and is named after Henry Cort, an ironware producer.
 The busway scheme is sponsored by Hampshire County Council using the route of the former Fareham to Gosport Line to reduce congestion on the parallel A32 between the towns.

 Overview

 The busway follows the route of the disused railway from Redlands Lane to Rowner Road.
 It has 18 stops on the line with three connections in the middle of the line, being Palmerston Drive, Wych Lane and Tichborne Way.
 It runs under four bridges and passes through three towns.
 The maximum speed on the road is 40 mph (64 km/h) for all vehicles and has a service pattern between 05:45 and 23:15; outside those times the busway is closed.